← Back to Home

 Caveats

-These dedicated dashboards provide a much richer picture than the main gauge table for these two creeks.
+These dedicated dashboards provide a much richer picture than the main gauge table for these three runs.
 They're designed for paddlers who are actively tracking an event or deciding whether to make the drive.
+All three pages follow the same card layout so reading any one of them transfers cleanly to the others.

 These pages auto-refresh every 5 minutes during active events.